 You will need five of them.
 Given the quantity, you may be tempted to get just any rag that you already have at home.
 However, it is very important that you get an auto-designated microfiber towel or cloth.

 Why?
 Well, because these converge the ideal blend of stiffness and flexibility for dealing with a car’s surfaces.
 They are more absorbent than other ordinary towels/cloths, which makes cleaning easier.
 Plus, they are lint-free, producing minimal streaks and debris.
 Best of all, microfiber towels and cloths are plush and soft, thus, you never have to worry about abrasion and scratches.
+You can check out our detail guide how to clean car windows without streaks here.

 Your vehicle deserves a quality microfiber towel or cloth.
 So, spare time to do your research and purchase one that you will not regret.
 If you do not know where to start looking, try browsing through these renowned brands: KIWEN, Chemical Guys, and Meguiar.